Phua Bah Lee: Ministry of Defence

 Phua was promoted to senior parliamentary secretary in the Ministry of Defence on 1 January 1972.
 On 12 March, Phua led a goodwill delegation of thirty-one Singaporeans to Malaysia in order to promote closer ties.
 He became the first president of the Singapore Armed Forces Reservist Association (SAFRA) in 1972 and was instrumental in the planning of its first three clubhouses, with the first opening on 19 February 1975.
 SAFRA instituted favorable policies for national servicemen under his leadership, including priority for Housing Development Board apartments.
 He retired from politics in 1988, opting not to contest that year's general election, and relinquished his presidency of SAFRA in 1989.

 Personal life and death

 Phua was an opera enthusiast and actively engaged stars from Hong Kong, Taiwan and China to perform in Singapore.
 Phua also led the Basketball Association of Singapore and Kreta Ayer People's Theatre Management Committee.
-The National Trade Union Congress awarded Phua the Friend of Labour Medal in 1979.
+The National Trades Union Congress awarded Phua the Friend of Labour Medal in 1979.
 He was also a key contributor to Ngee Ann City, a shopping and commercial complex located at Orchard Road.

 Following his retirement from politics, Phua became a member of the Singapore Institute of Directors and was on the board of 12 companies in 2019.

 Phua died on 26 December 2021, at the age of 89.
 He was survived by his wife and three children.